devhimal/devhimal/README.md

 👋 Hi there!
 I'm Himal, a passionate Frontend Web Developer with a knack for turning ideas into visually stunning and user-friendly websites.
 Currently, I am specializing in next14 and working as a junior developer at triad.
 🌱 At the moment, I am immersed in the process of mastering the full stack development path while simultaneously delving into the exciting realms of blockchain and Web3 technologies.

-# 📫 How to reach me:
+# How to connect with me
 himalhobbs.364@gmail.com, himal.tamang@westcliff.edu

 <!--